Fort Hays State University > About FHSU > Academic Divisions > Office of the Provost > Faculty and Unclassified Handbook > Ch 2 Instructional Programs

 Revised and approved by President Edward H. Hammond (04-10-97).

-The Virtual College is the administrative unit charged with coordinating all FHSU academic extension programs.
-The College provides educational, staff development, and training programs primarily through mediated instruction.
-It facilitates the delivery of both degree and non-degree programs to unserved and underserved students through the innovative application of various technologies.
+The Virtual College is the administrative unit charged with coordinating all FHSU academic outreach programs.
+The College provides learning opportunities at the certificate, associate, bachelors, and masters degree levels, primarily through the innovative use of online and mediated instruction.
 The College cooperates with the Colleges of Arts and Sciences, Business and Entrepreneurship, Education and Technology, Health and Life Sciences, and the Graduate School to extend the institution’s academic instruction resources to the people of western Kansas and beyond.
-In addition, the Virtual College brokers high-quality courses from other institutions.
+In addition, the Virtual College has partnered with other educational institutions to provide students with the best learning experience possible.
 A copy of the Virtual College Policies and Procedures related to off-campus and technology–delivered instruction is available on their website <www.fhsu.edu/virtualcollege/> or by calling 4291.

 Off-campus students are a diverse population with differences in educational requirements, motivation, constraints, goals, and opportunities.
-The FHSU academic extension program is designed to accommodate these differences.
-The academic extension program increases the opportunities for the entry and re-entry of students into higher education.
+Programs offered through FHSU's Virtual College are designed to accommodate these differences.
+The Virtual College increases the opportunities for the entry and re-entry of students into higher education.
 It assists them to overcome or minimize participatory barriers such as location, finance, and time through the use of available learning resources through mediated delivery of instruction.

 Back to Chapter 2